rokwire/rokwire-building-blocks-api/contributions/README.md

-# Contribution Building Block
+# Contributions Building Block

-**contribution rest service** is a Python project to provide rest service for rokwire building block contribution results.
+Contributions Building Block provides a set of RESTFul web services to manage Contributions in the Rokwire platform.
+This includes adding a new contribution (a combination of Talents and Capabilities), retrieving relevant contributions based on search query, updating and deleting existing contributions, etc.

 ### Prerequisites